intel-iot-roadshow/roadshow-docs/docs/ide_setup/eclipse/details-select_target_device.md

     The "galileo" entry is just a nomenclature and does not affect the environment even if you have an Intel® Edison and not an Intel® Galileo.
     </div>

 3. A "**Properties**" panel will update in the lower left of the Eclipse screen.
-Replace the entry for "**Host name**" with the IP address of your Intel® Edison or Intel® Galileo.
+Replace the entry for "**Host name**" with the IP address of your Intel® Edison.

     ![Editing "Host name" in the "Properties" panel](images/eclipse-properties-host_name.png)